"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 Mastering the Modern Ecosystem (NPM & ESM) and Dependency Architecture

-Build your own enterprise-grade 'File Automation Command Center'
+Build your own enterprise-grade 'file automation command center'

 → Complete a powerful parser that controls the low-level file system by combining OS kernel event monitoring (fs.watch), asynchronous iterators (for await...of), and regular expression (Regex) capture groups.

-Breaking Limits: Implementing Task Queues and Debouncing
+Breaking Limits: Applying Task Queues and Debouncing

 1️⃣ Deconstructing the V8 Engine and Runtime